sankhaMukherjee/tutorial-AngularJS/the final system/Readme.md

   - Part 0 - The Framework
   - Part I - The Server
-  - Part II - The Client - A Simple Plot using Plotly
+  - Part II - The Client
-  - Part III - Communication between the server and the client.
-  - Part IV - Creating a New Display using the Framework
+  - Part III - Creating a New Display from the Framework

 ## Part 0 - Creating a framework

-Note: you can downliad the entire framework [here](https://github.com/sankhaMukherjee/tutorial-AngularJS/tree/master/framework).

 Yes I know, the Romans didn't invent zero.
 Deal with it.
 Now lets get on with creating a framework.